 - You feel physically safe, emotionally safe, your reputation is safe, your possessions are safe and your other relationships are safe.

-- You receive respect for your feelings, thougths, beliefs, opinions, personal boundaries, physical body, personal possessions and your work/contributions.
+- You receive respect for your feelings, thoughts, beliefs, opinions, personal boundaries, physical body, personal possessions, and your work/contributions.

 - Your feelings, thoughts, needs, desires, opinions and work are of equal value to the other person.
 You have equal power in your relationship.